-Grossly, hemorrhagic spots and necrotic foci were observed in livers of wastewater treated mice.
-Moreover, size of livers was also increased in all experimental group of mice in comparison to control group of mice.
-A detailed histopathological investigation was conducted on the liver, heart and kidney of waste water treated mice and control group of mice.
-Histological alterations were noted in the various groups who received treatment.
-Hepatocellular necrosis, dilation of sinusoids and congestion in the central vein were observed in liver sections (Figure 5A).
+Grossly, hemorrhagic spots and necrotic foci were observed in the livers of wastewater-treated mice.
+Moreover, the size of the livers was also increased in all experimental groups of mice in comparison to the control group of mice.
+A detailed histopathological investigation was conducted on the liver, heart, and kidney of wastewater-treated mice and the control group of mice.
+Histological alterations were noted in the various groups that received treatment.
+Hepatocellular necrosis, dilation of sinusoids, and congestion in the central vein were observed in liver sections (Figure 5A).